-During 2013, H2M and TA participated in the NYSDOH ELAP evaluations of performance on tests of nonpotable water, potable water, and solid wastes.
-NYSDOH found 98.3 percent of H2M's nonradiological tests to be in the Acceptable range and 100 percent of TA's nonradiological tests to be in the Acceptable range.
-TA and GEL participated in the ERA water supply and water pollution studies.
-ERA found that 100 percent of TA's tests were in the Acceptable range, as were 95.3 percent of GEL's tests.
+During 2014, PACE participated in the NYS-DOH ELAP evaluations of performance on tests of nonpotable water, potable water, and solid wastes.
+NYSDOH found 98 percent of PACE's nonradiological tests to be in the Acceptable range.
+GEL participated in the ERA water supply and water pollution studies.
+ERA found that 99 percent of GEL's tests were in the Acceptable range.
 TA and GEL participated in the MAPEP water supply and water pollution studies.
-MAPEP found that 97.6 percent of TA's results were in the Acceptable range, while 99.0 percent of GEL's results were in the Acceptable range.
-TA and GEL participated in the Phenova Soil/Hazardous Waste and Water pollution proficiency testing programs.
-Phenova found that 98.0 percent of TA's results were in the Acceptable range, while 98.9 percent of GEL's results were in the acceptable range.
-GEL also participated in RTC nonradiological evaluations, which showed that 93.1 percent of GEL's results were in the Acceptable range.
+MAPEP found that 97 percent of TA's results were in the Acceptable range, while 98 percent of GEL's results were in the Acceptable range.
+TA and GEL participated in the Phenova Soil/Hazardous Waste and Water Pollution proficiency testing programs.
+Phenova found that 97 percent of TA's results were in the Acceptable range, while 98 percent of GEL's results were in the Acceptable range.
+GEL also participated in RTC nonradiological evaluations, which showed that 93 percent of GEL's results were in the Acceptable range.